Wonder World Tour: Commercial performance

-The Wonder World Tour was commercially successful and represented stability in the touring industry, despite the financial recession.
+The Wonder World Tour was commercially successful and represented stability in the touring industry, despite the 2008 financial crisis.
 In North America, the tour sold out twenty-nine out of forty-five concert dates and grossed over US $45.2 million.
 The tour was able to remain as one of the hottest tours in the United States during its expansion.
 The Wonder World Tour's entire, ten-date European leg sold out in only ten minutes.
 In order to meet demand, an eleventh date was added and scheduled for December 29, 2009.
 In December 2009, the tour ranked atop Billboard's Hot Tours, based on the tour's European performances.
 For the month, box office grossed US $21.9 million for eleven shows in four markets.
 The five concerts held at The O2 Arena in London produced ticket sales that topped $11 million (£6.8 million).
 On December 19, 2009, with an audience of 16,196, Cyrus broke the record for the largest attendance at The O2 Arena; a record that surpassed the previously tied records by Beyoncé's I Am...
 World Tour (2009–10), Bon Jovi's Lost Highway Tour (2007–08), and Coldplay's Viva la Vida Tour (2008–10).
 In total, the tour grossed over $67.1 million, $15 million which were earned by Cyrus.